hazeemmohamed/Portfolio-simple-website/README.md

 ## 🚀 How to View
-You can access my portfolio website by visiting [git clone https://github.com/your-username/your-repo-name.git]
+You can access my portfolio website by visiting https://hazeemmohamed.github.io/Portfolio-simple-website/

 Thank you for visiting my portfolio website!